1994. évi LXVI. törvény a Bérgarancia Alapról; 1991. évi XLIX. törvény a csődeljárásról és a felszámolási eljárásról

 - the debtor’s debts exceed its assets in the proceeding initiated by the debtor or by the liquidator, or the debtor was or will presumably be unable to settle its debts on the due date, and in the proceeding initiated by the liquidator, the debtor’s owners fail – despite due notice – to provide a statement of commitment to guarantee the funds necessary to cover such debts when due.

 If the insolvent debtor is unable to cover the wages and related costs, the company begins the liquidation procedures.
 These aim to provide satisfaction to the creditors of an insolvent debtor upon the dissolution of the debtor without legal successor.
-The employer as a creditor has the opportunity to announce his/her claim to the liquidator within 40 days from the publication of the liquidation.
+The employer as a debtor has the opportunity to announce their claim to the liquidator within 40 days from the publication of the liquidation.

 In liquidation procedures, liquidation costs can be satisfied upon maturity (if circumstances allow) and as such enjoy a privileged status.
 Liquidation costs include, among others, wages and other personnel costs payable by the debtor, including severance pay due upon the termination of employment and any other benefits fixed in the collective agreement or in the contract of employment.
 Liquidation costs also enjoy a similar privileged status when debts are already satisfied from the assets of the debtor subject to liquidation: liquidation costs are the first priority in the payment order.

-The Wage Guarantee Fund is an allocated part of the National Employment Fund which is financed by the social contributions of workers and employers levied on wages by the central state budget and other additional sources.
+The Wage guarantee fund is an allocated part of the National Employment Protection Fund, overseen by the Ministry for innovation and technology, which is financed by the social contributions of workers and employers levied on wages by the central state budget and other additional sources.

-Employees can only turn to court during liquidation procedures and they generally do so if they cannot settle with the help of the Wage Guarantee Fund (because the amount of unpaid wages exceeds the guaranteed amount).
-They must turn to court within 3 years or the case lapses.
+Employees can turn to court only during liquidation procedures and they generally do so if they cannot settle with the help of the Wage guarantee fund (because the value of unpaid wages exceeds the guaranteed amount).
+They must turn to court within three years from the start of liquidation procedure, or the case lapses.

 Cost covered by